SakshamKapoor2911/MedInsight/README.md

 **Problem:** Ensuring the system can handle load and that services can be developed and deployed independently.
 **Solution:** A Go-based API gateway communicates with the Python AI service asynchronously via a managed message queue (Google Pub/Sub), creating a resilient and scalable architecture.

+### Challenge 3: High-Performance, Private AI Inference
+**Problem:** Achieving low-latency responses for a real-time diagnostic tool while ensuring patient data remains private.
+**Solution:** Deploy a pre-trained model as an NVIDIA NIM on a GPU-enabled GKE cluster.
+This leverages an optimized inference stack for performance and keeps all sensitive data within our own cloud environment.

+### Challenge 4: Cloud-Native CI/CD and Monitoring
+**Problem:** Ensuring reliable deployments and system health in production.
+**Solution:** Use Google Cloud Build for CI/CD and Google Cloud Operations for monitoring, alerting, and dashboards.

 ## 📋 Prerequisites